 - Childcare costs.
 This vague calculation is an attempt by the court to quantify the daily expenses a parent will need to cover the costs of raising their child.

 - Parenting time.
-Once the child custody order is complete there will be a percentage of time allocated to each parent.
+Once the child custody order is complete, there will be a percentage of time allocated to each parent.
 That time states how much of the week or month or year each parent will physically spend with their child.
 When you have physical or shared custody, you are assumed to be spending money on the child’s care during that time.
 As such, this can reduce the amount of money that you must pay to the other parent for the care of the child.

 - Incarceration.
-If a parent is incarcerated they are generally unlikely to make payments of any kind and this minimum calculation does not apply.
+If a parent is incarcerated, they are generally unlikely to make payments of any kind and this minimum calculation does not apply.

 Based on all of this information, the appropriate amount of child support can be determined.
-Standard child support formulas are used to ensure that every child gets adequate support from his or her parents.
+Standard child support formulas are used to ensure that every child gets adequate support from both parents.
 While you can deviate from these standard formulas in some cases if you and your spouse negotiate an agreement to something different, the court may not approve a payment of a smaller amount of child support unless there is a compelling reason to do so.
 Once the amount of child support payments is determined, you must pay as required or face court action to enforce the child support order.